If you are planning to use database migrations, you need to let Alembic know the current state of the database.

 Generate migration script

-To generate a migration script, after having stamped the latest master commit (see above), ensure that the app is stopped, check out the branch with the relevant DB schema changes, and run the following:
+To generate a migration script, after having stamped the latest main commit (see above), ensure that the app is stopped, check out the branch with the relevant DB schema changes, and run the following:

 PYTHONPATH=. alembic -x config=config.yaml revision --autogenerate -m "Revision description"